Zeeshan Ali: Career

-In 1989, Zeeshan made the quarter finals of a Challenger in Nigeria early in the year, and then qualified into tour events in Key Biscayne, Tokyo (where he beat Leif Shiras before losing to Stefan Edberg in R2), Singapore and London (Queen's Club).
-In 1989 he played his only Grand Slam match in singles, losing in straight sets to Wally Masur at Wimbledon.Also in 1989, he made third round in doubles at Wimbledon with Jonathan Canter (losing to the seeded pair of Curren and Pate in four sets), and won two Challenger doubles titles (in Kuala Lumpur and Beijing).
-In 1988, he also made the second round of the Wimbledon doubles (with Mark Ferreira), two Challenger doubles finals (one with Mark) and four Challenger semi-finals (one of them with 37-year-old Anand Amritraj).
-Even in 1990, he won a Challenger doubles title (in Winnetka, IL) and made another Challenger doubles final (in Kenya), although playing a much lighter schedule.
-But after 1991, Zeeshan was mainly playing Challengers and Satellites in India and Asia.
+In 1989, Zeeshan made the quarter-finals of a Challenger in Nigeria early in the year, and then qualified into tour events in Key Biscayne, Tokyo (where he beat Leif Shiras before losing to Stefan Edberg in R2), Schenactady in R2, Singapore and London (Queen's Club).
+In 1989 he played his only Grand Slam match in singles, losing to Wally Masur at Wimbledon.Also in 1989, he made second round in doubles at Wimbledon with Jonathan Canter (losing to the seeded pair of Kevin Curren and David Pate in four sets), and won two Challenger doubles titles (in Kuala Lumpur and Beijing).
+In 1988, he also made the second round of the Wimbledon doubles (with Mark Ferreira), two Challenger doubles finals and four Challenger semi-finals (one of them with 37-year-old Anand Amritraj).
+Even in 1990, he won a Challenger doubles title (in Winnetka, Illinois) and made another Challenger doubles final (in Kenya), although playing a much lighter schedule.
+But after 1992, Zeeshan was mainly playing Challengers and Satellites in India and Asia.
 He won the Gold in the Asian Games in 1994 and Bronze in 1990.

 Zeeshan was also ranked number 2 in the world and #1 in Asia in the Juniors in 1986.
-Zeeshan won a total of 14 ITF junior tournaments that year and reached the semi finals of singles at Junior Wimbledon.
+Zeeshan won a total of 14 ITF junior tournaments that year and reached the semi-finals of Singles and Doubles at Junior Wimbledon.
 Later in the same year Zeeshan also reached the Juniors doubles finals at the US Open.
 He stopped playing on the professional circuit in 1995 due to a back injury.

 Zeeshan has won a total of 7 Indian men's singles and 4 Doubles National Championships.
 He is the youngest men's national champion having won the first National championship at the age of 16.

 Zeeshan played Davis Cup for India from 1987 to 1994.
-He was the member of the Indian Davis Cup team that reached the Davis Cup Finals in 1987 and Semi Finals in 1993.
+He was the member of the Indian Davis Cup team that reached the Davis Cup Finals in 1987 and Semi-finals in 1993.
 Zeeshan is the current National and Davis Cup Coach of India and was the Captain of the Indian Fed Cup team in 2015.
+He was Captain of the Indian team at the 2016 Rio Olympics and Asian Games in 2018 and 2022.
 He is also the Director of Tennis at the National Tennis Centre in Delhi.